gbelis/ML-Transcriptomics/README.md

      - |-- data_processing.jl.........................................................................................................................9
      - |-- models.jl......................................................................................................................................10

-Contents :
+**Contents :**

-1. Methods tested and used for genes selection and dimensionality reduction.
+**1.** Methods tested and used for genes selection and dimensionality reduction.

     --> 1.1.
 PCA tuning and evaluation of the accuracy after a PCA.

     --> 1.2.
 Selection of more important genes using a statistical T-test.

     --> 1.3.
 Testing of data processing techniques.

-2. Different machine learning models that we have used to predict the experimental condition.
+**2.** Different machine learning models that we have used to predict the experimental condition.

     --> 2.1.
 Tuning of the lambda hyperparameter of a Lasso Classifier and best model found.

     --> 2.2.
 Simple Mutlinomial Classifier on all the training data.

     --> 2.3.
 Neural Network tuning by Camille.

     --> 2.4.
 Neural Network tuning by Guillaume.

     --> 2.5.
 Tuning of n_trees and max_depth hyperparameters of a Random Forest Classifier.

     --> 2.6.
 Tuning of a Ridge Classifier.

     --> 2.7.
 Tuned Machine of a SVC model.

     --> 2.8.
 Classification with two different steps.
 The first predicting wether the cell is control (eGFP) or modified (CBP or KAT5).
 Then split KAT5 and CBP after.

     --> 2.9.
 Supervised UMAP in python.

     --> 2.10.
 Tuning of XGBoost Model.

-3. Intersting Plots useful for data interpretation, data analysis and features selection.
+**3.** Intersting Plots useful for data interpretation, data analysis and features selection.

     --> 3.1.
 Plot of the accuracy variation with different features selection techniques ( call-rates, mean variation and t-test).

     --> 3.2.
 Correlation plot between the four more important genes, according to a t-test.
 With a previous standardisation of the data.

     --> 3.3.
 Histogramme showing the distributions of the experimental conditions in the training data.

     --> 3.4.
 Spatial representation of the labels repartition using the estimated 3 more important genes.

     --> 3.5.
 PCA explained variance plot

-4. Best Kaggle Submissions.
+**4.** Best Kaggle Submissions.

-5. Train, Test data and indexes of selected genes after cleaning.
+**5.** Train, Test data and indexes of selected genes after cleaning.

-6. Readme.
+**6.** Readme.

-7. Code for all figures.
+**7.** Code for all figures.

-8. Template for feature selection tuning with a certain model.
+**8.** Template for feature selection tuning with a certain model.

-9. Functions used for data processing and features engeneering.
+**9.** Functions used for data processing and features engeneering.

-10. Functions for evaluation and cross validation of machine learning techniques.
+**10.** Functions for evaluation and cross validation of machine learning techniques.